 When transgender individuals come to UChicago Medicine they can be certain that their surgeons will be experienced in the latest surgical approaches.
 In fact, UChicago Medicine plastic surgeon, Lawrence Gottlieb, MD, is internationally renowned for pioneering and perfecting phalloplasty techniques that are commonly used today.
 He has more than 30 years of experience performing these procedures.

 Just as important, we adhere to the standards of care set forth by the World Professional Association for Transgender Health (WPATH).

 The best approach to treating gender dysphoria depends on the individual.
 Our surgeons work as part of a multidisciplinary team of specialists in transgender health.
 We perform both bottom and top surgeries for transgender and gender-nonconforming patients, including transmasculine and transfeminine procedures.
-We will answer any questions that you have about what to expect before, during and after gender confirmation procedures.
+We will answer any questions that you have about what to expect before, during and after gender affirmation procedures.

 Because UChicago Medicine is a major academic medical center, our patients have access to the expertise of all medical specialties.
-If you choose UChicago Medicine for gender confirmation surgery, you will be able to seek additional medical or surgical care you need, from endocrinology consultations for hormone therapy to primary and preventive care appointments.
+If you choose UChicago Medicine for gender affirmation surgery, you will be able to seek additional medical or surgical care you need, from endocrinology consultations for hormone therapy to primary and preventive care appointments.